Whitewater Video

 In most early mobile web browsers, the ability to automatically play a video without user action was disabled.
 While building the Whitewater version of thisalso.com the team wanted to use small, looping videos in a few situations in which animated GIFs would not be appropriate, so I developed a workaround that would give us better control of the video content on our site.

-Whitewater works by applying a basic form of compression to a video file, which encodes it into a series of images (not a sequence of frames) and a metadata file, and then reassembling the original video into an HTML canvas
+Whitewater works by applying a basic form of compression to a video file, which encodes it into a series of images (not a sequence of frames) and a metadata file, and then reassembling the original video into an HTML canvas element using the Whitewater JavaScript library.
+I wrote about this process in more detail on Medium.

 The compression tool is a command-line utility written in Python and distributed on PyPI.
 The player is written in JavaScript and supports methods, properties, and events loosely based on native HTML5 media APIs.